Prepared to solve the unknown problems of tomorrow

 FROM THE DIRECTOR

 “I believe it is the mission of all Service Academies to ensure their officers are prepared to excel and win in any future environment they may encounter throughout their career.” – Lt Gen (Ret) Bradford Shwedo, Director, Institute for Future Conflict

-Our intent is to lead initiatives in a collaborative way with the USAFA Mission Elements, Department heads and the CCLD that will develop leaders who recognize and understand that future conflict is inherently joint and multi-discipline.
-We are focused on leveraging partnerships and opportunities with other elements of government, academia and industry that will afford outstanding educational opportunities and potential solutions to some our country’s toughest problems.
+Our intent is to lead initiatives in a collaborative way with the U.S. Air Force Academy Mission Elements, department heads and the CCLD that develops leaders who recognize and understand that future conflict is inherently joint and multi-discipline.
+We are focused on leveraging partnerships and opportunities with other elements of government, academia and industry that afford outstanding educational opportunities and potential solutions to some of our country’s toughest problems.